RROxford/new-theme/_pages/resources.md

 and data policies (from funders, journal publishers) from all disciplines.

+[EQUATOR Network](https://www.equator-network.org/){:target="_blank"} (Enhancing the QUAlity and Transparency Of health Research) is an international initiative based in Oxford that seeks to improve the reliability and value of published health research literature by promoting transparent and accurate reporting and wider use of robust reporting guidelines.

 [Open Access Oxford](http://openaccess.ox.ac.uk){:target="_blank"}
 provides useful resources on open access publishing at Oxford, including the [Oxford Open Scholarship Case